Benefits of Nutritionists & Dietitians: What They Can Do For You

 3) Improve your gut health

-If you experience uncomfortable gastrointestinal symptoms like excessive gas, bloating, constipation, and diarrhea, you may benefit from visiting a nutritionist.
+You may benefit from visiting a nutritionist if you experience uncomfortable gastrointestinal symptoms like excessive gas, bloating, constipation, and diarrhea.
 Your nutritionist can assess your current eating habits and help you identify certain foods that upset your digestive tract.

 There are even nutritionists who specialize in gut health.
 They work with people who struggle with conditions like inflammatory bowel disease and irritable bowel syndrome.
 Gut health dietitians can teach you the best foods to eat for gut health and those to avoid that might trigger symptoms.